InfoLab-SKKU/4DViTADHD/README.md

 - **Performance Metrics Comparisons**

   Performance Metrics Comparisons of Test Results in Different Multimodels on ADHD-200 Datasets (Fusion with MLP).
-IFM1D, stands for Intermediate Fusion of the 4D fMRI data processing model + MLP with 1D-CNN; DFMF, stands for Decision Fusion of the 4D fMRI data processing model + MLP with FCNN; IFMF, stands for Intermediate Fusion of the 4D fMRI data processing model + MLP with FCNN.
+IFM1D stands for Intermediate Fusion of the 4D fMRI data processing model + MLP with 1D-CNN; DFMF stands for Decision Fusion of the 4D fMRI data processing model + MLP with FCNN; IFMF stands for Intermediate Fusion of the 4D fMRI data processing model + MLP with FCNN.

   ![Performance Metrics Comparisons](./readme_img/img_7.png)

 - **XAI Assistant Module**

   In this study, we utilized IG-SQ and SHAP methods within the Captum framework to analyze key features across multimodal data, enhancing the interpretability of our ADHD diagnosis model.
-Figures and illustrate the feature analysis for ADHD and Normal samples across different modalities (fMRI and tabular data), highlighting the practical diagnostic significance of our model.
+Figures illustrate the feature analysis for ADHD and Normal samples across different modalities (fMRI and tabular data), highlighting the practical diagnostic significance of our model.
   ![XAI Assistant Module](./readme_img/img_5.png)
   ![XAI Assistant Module](./readme_img/img_9.png)